Android platform glossary

 Git branch - local

-A temporary branch in the current Repo client to make code changes, started with the repo start branch-name . command. an active line of development.
+A temporary branch in the current Repo client to make code changes, started with the repo start branch-name . command.
+This is an active line of development.
 The most recent commit on a branch is referred to as the tip of that branch.

 Git repository